StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

 // If no item exists or it's deleted, UpdateAsync returns null

-// Update the item properties (changes will be tracked if [TrackChange] is applied) updateCommand.Item.PublicMessage = "Public #2";
+// Update the item properties (changes will be tracked if [Track] is applied) updateCommand.Item.PublicMessage = "Public #2";
 updateCommand.Item.PrivateMessage = "Private #2";